 Q.3 Who were the groups who could not participate in the assemblies of the ganas?

 The following groups couldn’t participate in the assemblies of the ganas:

 2. Dasas, the slaves

 Q.4 Why did the rajas of mahajanapadas build forts?

-Solution: The rajas of mahajanapadas built forts in order to defend their capital city from attacks by other rajas.
-It is also probable that they wanted to show how rich and powerful they were by building large and powerful walls.
-The more practical reason could be that it was more easy to govern fortified cities.
+Solution: The rajas of mahajanapadas built forts to defend their capital city from attacks by other rajas.
+It is also said that they wanted to show how rich and powerful they were by building large and powerful walls.
+The more practical reason could be that it was easier to govern fortified cities.

 Q.5 In what ways are present-day elections different from the ways in which rulers were chosen in janapadas?